noeppi-noeppi/Bongo/custom-bingos.md

 }
 ```

+## Settings

+### Win Condition

-`winCondition` describes what a team has to achive to win the game.
-There are 8 win conditions you can use:
+`winCondition` describes what a team has to achieve to win the game.
+There are 8 win-conditions you can use:

 ```
 bongo.one                 Only one task bongo.all                 All 25 tasks
 bongo.rows                Only rows
-bongo.columns             Only colums
+bongo.columns             Only columns
 bongo.diagonals           Only diagonals
 bongo.rows_and_columns    Only rows and columns bongo.default             (Default) rows, columns and diagonals bongo.row_and_column      One row AND one column
 ```

+### Invulnerable

+`invulnerable` is a boolean value that, when set to true, prevents all damage to players while the game is active except damage dealt by other players.
+It also refills hunger.

+*Default: true*

+### PvP

+`pvp` is a boolean value that, when set to false, prevents all damage to players from other players while the game is active.

+*Default: false*

+### Friendly Fire

+When `friendlyFire` is false and pvp is enabled players won't be able to deal damage to their teammates.

+*Default: false*

+### Lock task on death

+Whenever a player dies while bongo is active and `lockTaskOnDeath` is set to true, a random task will get blocked for the team of that player.
+A blocked task can't be completed.

+*Default: false*

+## Tasks

 `tasks` is a list of tasks.
 A task is an object.
 All tasks share the following properties: